EpiGenomicsCode/OmniFold/README.md

     *   Assigns GPUs to the selected models (one per model if available and different models are run, or runs sequentially on a single GPU).
     *   Constructs and executes `singularity run/exec` commands for the selected models, binding necessary directories (input configs, output, model weights, databases, MSAs).
 5.  **Output Collection:** Gathers results and logs from all executed model runs into the specified output directory.
+6.  **Report Generation:** Finally, the tool generates a comprehensive `OmniFold_Report.zip` file containing a detailed HTML report that compares key metrics (`pLDDT`, `ipSAE`, `pDockQ`) and includes interactive, shareable PAE viewers that link the 3D structure to the PAE matrix for in-depth analysis.

 ## Acknowledgements
 - AlphaFold by DeepMind Technologies Limited